 - QuickBooks Online currently doesn't have an Other Names list.

-- All of the "other" names in your QuickBooks Desktop data file are converted to vendors in QuickBooks Online.
+- All of the "other" names in your QuickBooks Desktop data file are converted as vendors/suppliers in QuickBooks Online.

 - QuickBooks Online requires each user who has access to a company to provide a password when logging in.